tikv/website/content/docs/3.0/tasks/configure/limit.md

         Example:

         ```bash
-        >> store limit 2 10 // Set the upper limit of scheduling speed for store 2 to be 10 scheduling tasks per minute.
+        # Set the upper limit of scheduling speed for store 2 to be 10 scheduling tasks per minute.
+        » store limit 2 10
         ```
-    > **Note:**
-    >
-    > This method is not persistent, and the configuration will lose its efficacy after you restart TiKV.

 See [PD Control](../../reference/tools/pd-control.md) for more detailed description of these commands.

 ## Sample usages

 - The following example modifies the rate limit to 20 and applies immediately to all stores.
 The configuration is still valid after restart.

     ```bash
-    >> config set store-balance-rate 20
+    » config set store-balance-rate 20
-    >> stores set limit 20
+    » stores set limit 20
     ```

 - The following example modifies the rate limit for all stores to 20 and applies immediately.
 After restart, the configuration becomes invalid, and the rate limit for all stores specified by `store-balance-rate` takes over.

     ```bash
-     >> stores set limit 20
+     » stores set limit 20
     ```

 - The following example modifies the rate limit for store 2 to 20 and applies immediately.
 After restart, the configuration becomes invalid, and the rate limit for store 2 becomes the value specified by  `store-balance-rate`.

     ```bash
-    >> store limit 2 20
+    » store limit 2 20
     ```